ahamlinman/isopod/README.md

 The above being said, I will share two specific hardware-related notes:

-- For the Pi models that it fits, [Adafruit's case][case] is perfectly compatible with their E-Ink bonnet.
+- For the Pi models that it fits, [Adafruit's case][case] is perfectly compatible with their E-Ink Bonnet.
 - [Plugable's USB hub][hub] can safely power both the Pi and a USB optical drive at the same time, and sticks nicely on the bottom of the Adafruit case with some foam tape.
 The powered hub I originally had on hand could **not** do